KoslickiLab/fmh-funprofiler/README.md

 A pipeline based on [sourmash](https://sourmash.readthedocs.io/en/latest/) and [KEGG database](https://www.genome.jp/kegg/) to obtain functional profiles for metagenomic sequences.

+## Publication
+The associated publication for this tool is accessible via: https://doi.org/10.1093/bioinformatics/btae397

+## Basic input/output
 #### Input:

 1. pre-built reference data from KEGG